alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 The term "participant" in this document exists to supercede the more vague notion of "end" in the phrase "end-to-end".

-Participants are defined in terms of an entity's [@TrustedComputingBase] to acknowledge that an entity may legitimately store, forward, or access messages by means that are outside of the messenger software.
+Participants are defined in terms of an entity's [@TrustedComputingBase] to acknowledge that an entity **MAY** legitimately store, forward, or access messages by means that are outside of the messenger software.

 For example: if a participant accesses their E2ESM messenger via remote desktop software, and their